We think this TV show stands out for:

 Is it any good?

-Families can talk about the show's messages.
+Families can talk about Gilligan's Island 's messages.
 Are there any?
 Is it important for media to make you think, or is it OK to just have fun sometimes?

 Discuss the balance of power between men and women: Are men really the ones with all the answers?
 Does a woman's power exist only as a function of her physical appearance?
 How do you think Ginger and Mary-Ann might be portrayed differently if the show was airing today?